google/codeworld/web/help/GuideUnit1.md

 | `circle`    | A radius--the distance from the center to the edge | circle(7)          |
 | `rectangle` | The width *and* height of the rectangle            | rectangle(5, 3)    |

-Try these examples to learn more:
+Try these examples to learn more

 !!! : Concentric circles
     ~~~~~ . clickable